calebgregory/univariate-linear-regression/README.md

-The final result uses for-loops to do the linear algebraic operations for gradient descent on several given sample data sets and randomly generated datum.
+The final result uses for-loops to do the linear algebraic operations for gradient descent on several given sample data sets and randomly generated data.
 These data are visually represented as points on a two-dimensional graph and their trend line is calculated and drawn in the browser.
 I also have given the user the ability to select initial values for theta_0 and theta_1, as well as the learning rate so they can